Singapore eases travel restrictions with New Zealand. However, New Zealand’s borders are still closed to Singaporeans.

 In the unfortunate event that you test positive for the virus, you are responsible for your medical treatment and expenses in Singapore.

-What to do when I travel back to New Zealand?
+What happens when I travel back to New Zealand from Singapore?

 When you travel back, be prepared to be tested and quarantined.
 You will be subjected to a medical screening and quarantine for 14 days at a quarantine facility or a managed isolation facility.

 Transportation to these facilities will be provided, however upon completion of your quarantine, you are required to find your own transport home.

 If tested positive for Covid-19 upon your return from Singapore, you must declare your condition and upload data on the TraceTogether app.

 Other useful information for New Zealand – Singapore Green Lane